Kari is a retired operating room registered nurse. Although she is retired, the interest never waned. She loves all things OR-related.

 Show interest and ask questions.
 Read up on any new surgeries the night before.
 When you have time, go in to observe a surgery you have not done.
 Or, go and observe a doctor you have not worked with.

 If you have a few minutes to spare, ask the scrub personnel what the different instruments on the mayo stand are used for in the specific surgery.
 Try to watch and see which instruments the scrub nurse passes and when.
 Keep your interest focused on the operation.

 Nurses new to the operating room should always be busy.
 There is so much to learn and so little time.
 Do not hang out in the lounge.
-Sitting in the lounge is acceptable for lunch and breaks, and also after a very long or a very difficult case.
-All other times, the lounge is off limits for at least for three months.
+Sitting in the lounge is acceptable for lunch and breaks and also after a very long or very difficult case.
+All other times, the lounge is off-limits for at least three months.

 When staff and surgeons see you sitting in the lounge at odd times, they will decide you are lazy.
 We all make snap judgments.
 In the OR, we are always watching and judging new staff.
 We want people who we can feel safe with when the case goes downhill.
 Lazy people do not fit this image.

 There are usually all types of specialty carts and/or supplies that you need to know.
 Picking cases is a very good habit.
 You will learn what different cases require and get to read all the comments.
 Reading policies and procedures and/or reading AORN standards is another good use of time.